Migrated 50000 lines of Polymer to Lit

 The background you might need to understand first is the output of both Polymer and Lit is just a custom element that is supported natively by browser vendors.

-Which means you can use the 2 in mixture way and also makes it possible to leave the basic component til after all high-level component were migrated.
+Which means you can use the 2 in mixture way and also makes it possible to leave the basic component intact until all high-level component were migrated.

 Choosing UI Component Library